Maven Partners International Ltd

 - Tell you our charges

-- Tell you about other opportunities or information that might interest you
+- Tell you about other opportunities or information that might interest you for the delivery of best practice recruitment services

 In addition, if you don’t want us to use your personal data for any of the other reasons set out in this section in 5, you can let us know at any time by contacting us at firstname.lastname@example.org, and we will delete your data from our systems.
 However, you acknowledge this will limit our ability to provide the best possible services to you.